DarlingSh1337/C2-Nodejs/README.md

 After put your commande execution of your script on line 18 and 37

 example : node c2.js ' + url + ' ' + time + ' http.txt

+# And now ?

+now you can start your c2 with all your server and method simultaneously with this command ->

+* node c2-node.js url time *